-I got my B.A. in linguistics from the University of Pennsylvania, and I'm still very interested in the thing some people think makes us human.
+I have been publishing my writing in one form or another since I was a teenager, and over the years the subjects that have interested me the most include: clothing and identity, obsolete and castoff objects, the pearls of wisdom to be found within pop culture artifacts, feminism, material culture, graffiti, cities, zines, and books.
+I studied linguistics in college (at the oldest modern linguistics department in the U.S.!) and I'm still very interested in the thing some people think makes us human.
 (Language, that is.
 I happen to think that treating other living creatures with kindness is what makes us human, but that rules out some people, doesn't it?
 [I have to amend this because I now realize that humans are not the only animals capable of empathy.
 What is it that makes us human, then?
 Art, I guess.
-WAIT MAYBE IT'S JOKES!
-Holy crap I can't decide, this might be a pointless question.])
+Or jokes.
+I don’t know, this might be a pointless question.])